A list of unreached people groups in Buddhist, Hindu and Muslim contexts.

 Spring 2015 International Internship Syllabus

 All Intercultural Studies majors must complete an 8-10 week international internship during the junior or senior year.
 Please return this application to your Internship Advisor.

 The Student Leadership Team (previously known as the Student Missions Fellowship) consists of students who are motivated to plan, organize, and implement activities within the College of Missions related to promotion and other activities such as student-led prayer initiatives.

 This application is for those who are interested and qualify for one of the four Semester Abroad programs NCU offers.
 Please fill out this application in its entirety and return it to Vienna Lewin, Administrative Assistant for the College of Missions, Liechty Hall.

-Have questions regarding the College of Missions Semester Abroad programs?
+Have questions regarding our AGWM NCU Semester Abroad programs?
 Read our FAQ sheet!
-If you have further questions please contact Vienna Lewin in the College of Missions at email@example.com or 612-343-4184.
+If you have further questions please contact Vienna Lewin, Study Abroad Coordinator, at firstname.lastname@example.org or 612-343-4184.